TaliaSeada/Ex2_OOP/README.md

 ## Credits:
-This Projects was made by: Talia Seada (ID:), Lior Breitman (ID:), Dana Zorohov (ID: 207817529)
+This Projects was made by: Talia Seada (ID:), Lior Breitman (ID:), Dana Zorohov (ID: 207817529) __NOTE:__ In this projects the group members used "Code With Me" in the IntelliJ workspace so most of the commit are from one main computer while all the members were working on the project.
 ## Intro:
 This project is about Weighted Directional Graphs. <br>
 More info - https://github.com/benmoshe/OOP_2021/tree/main/Assignments/Ex2/src/api <br>